-If you’re in Tokyo and wanting a hot spring experience then Hakone onsen is probably you best bet as you can day trip it there.
+If you’re in Tokyo and want a hot spring experience then Hakone Onsen is probably your best bet as you can day trip it there.

 It’s only one hour from Tokyo by train so is easy to do in one day, but they also have ryokan guesthouses (like all hot spring resort towns) to stay in if you want to overnight it.

-You also get a great view of Mount Fuji.
+You also get a great view of Mount Fuji making it one of the best onsens in Japan to visit.

 It’s located in the south of Hokkaido so easy to get to from the main city of Sapporo.

 There is a valley above the town called “Hell Valley” where much of the hot spring water in the area comes from.

-Certainly not a cheap place to go but worth a visit even if you weren’t going to take an onsen.
+Certainly not a cheap place to go but worth a visit even if you weren’t going to take onsen.

-You could technically day trip there from Kyoto or Osaka as it’s located just north of them by the Sea of Japan.
-Although in order not to rush it could be better to stay the night.
+You could technically day trip there from Kyoto or Osaka as it’s located just north of them by the Sea of Japan, although in order not to rush it may be better to stay the night.

 Ryukyu Onsen Ryujin-no-yu

-Ryukyu onsen is one to have if you are in Okinawa, one of Japans most southernly islands.
+Ryukyu onsen is one to have if you are in Okinawa, one of Japans most southerly islands.

 You can relax in a bath with a view out to the turquoise tropical waters of the small island it’s located on, just a short way from the main island.

-Paradise views while healing the body in the warm therapeutic waters of hot spring water brought up fro over a thousand metres below the island.
+Paradise views while healing the body in the warm therapeutic waters of hot spring water brought up from over a thousand metres below the island